uq-eresearch/oztrack/readme.txt

 rpm -Uvh http://elgis.argeo.org/repos/5/elgis-release-5-5_0.noarch.rpm

-then yum install in this order: geos geos-devel proj proj-devel postgis
+then yum install in this order, using the appropriate architecture (with current version at time of writing): geos   (3.2.2) geos-devel(3.2.2)  // will install geos as a dependency proj   (4.7.0) proj-devel (4.7.0) // will install proj as a dependency postgis

-The gdal packages are a little too up to date and won't build properly yet when R's rgdal(see below) uses them.
+The gdal packages are a little too up to date (1.8) and won't build properly yet when R's rgdal(see below) uses them.
-So use the rpms of the previous version:
+So use the rpms of the previous version (may need to wget the files first):

  rpm -Uvh http://elgis.argeo.org/repos/5/elgis/x86_64/gdal-1.7.2-5_0.el5.elgis.x86_64.rpm
  rpm -Uvh http://elgis.argeo.org/repos/5/elgis/x86_64/gdal-devel-1.7.2-5_0.el5.elgis.x86_64.rpm

+However, the gdal package has loads of dependencies.
+One way to deal quickly is to do a yum install on 1.8 first to get the dependencies, then yum uninstall, and install via rpm.
+Yum installing dependencies seems to take care of things.

+To test successful installation, on the commmand line you should get a response from: geos-config gdal-config proj
+R will be looking for them later.

 Setting up the database
 --------------------------------------------------------------------------------